- Guest List

 CONFERENCE 2014: REAL PEOPLE, UNREAL EXPERIENCES

-For the PURE Conference 2014 we welcome two speakers who approach our theme from different angles: Pico Iyer takes a philosophical standpoint, exploring the relationship between the individual and travel; while David de Rothschild analyses the link between adventure and motivation, discussing how this can be harnessed and utilised for the good of the planet.
+For the PURE Conference 2014 we welcome two speakers who approach our theme from different angles: Pico Iyer explores the relationship between the individual and travel – how it is that discovering new places can bring about strong emotions and a new perspective, each of which have the capacity to truly change us.
+David de Rothschild analyses the link between the thrill of adventure and human motivation, discussing how this can be harnessed and utilised for the good of the planet.
 With all the ingredients accounted for, we expect it to be nothing short of transformational.

-The PURE Conference 2014 will take place at 4pm on Monday 10 November at the Palais des Congrès and is open to all registered PURE delegates.
+The PURE Conference 2014 will take place at 4pm on Monday 10 November at the Palais des Congrès and is open to all registered PUREists.
+PLEASE NOTE: this year's PURE Conference leads immediately into the PURE Awards – there will be no break between the two events.

 Born to a philosopher and political theorist father and a religious scholar mother, deep thinking is in Pico Iyer’s genes.
-Although hailing originally from India, his parents moved first to Oxford (where Pico was born) and then to California in pursuit of his father’s career; Pico thus spent his adolescence hopping back and forth across the pond, working his way from one scholarship to another at Eton, Oxford University and Harvard.
+Although hailing originally from India, Pico thus spent his adolescence hopping back and forth across the pond, working his way from one scholarship to another at Eton, Oxford University and Harvard.

-After graduating and beginning his career teaching writing and literature at Harvard, Iyer took his pen in hand (as Walt Whitman would say) and made the jump into journalism.
-Today, he is one of the most revered and respected travel writers in the world, with a catalogue of contributions to global publications that would make any well-respected journalist weep, along with the agglomeration of non-fiction travel works, travel novels and well over 40 introductions that make up his impressive portfolio.
+Today, he is one of the most revered and respected travel writers in the world, with an impressive portfolio of contributions to global publications, non-fiction travel works and travel novels.
 As a public speaker, Iyer has made appearances everywhere from Ivy League universities to the world-renowned TED stage, and is one of the few people in history to have conducted an on-stage interview with a Dalai Lama (the fourteenth, to be exact).

 Read our interview with Pico here.